 Dip and Decorate Your Thanksgiving Cake Pops

 Remove your cake pops from the fridge, melt your dipping chocolate or candy melts according to package directions, and dip your cake pops, gently tapping them to remove excess chocolate.
-Stand the cake pops upright in your styrofoam block or cake pop stand to dry.
+Stand the cake pops upright in your cake pop stand to dry.

 Once the chocolate has hardened, add a drop of melted chocolate to the front of each cake pop and set an M&M in it for the pupil of your eyeballs.
-Again, stand the cake pops upright in your styrofoam block or cake pop stand to dry.
+Again, stand the cake pops upright in your cake pop stand to dry.

 If you want to add a fun presentation element to your eyeball cake pops, display character heads behind them.
 I searched for clip art on the Internet, printed it out the size I needed, cut out the head shapes, and taped each head to a cake pop stick.
 This is how you can make your eyeball cake pops fit in with any themed party or holiday.
 For Halloween, I chose different spooky monsters and for Thanksgiving I used pilgrim heads.